Starobilsk: Prison camp for Polish POW officers

 During World War II, the old convent was the site of a Soviet prison camp for Polish prisoners of war (POWs), especially officers.
-48 of those who died in the camp were buried at the Starobilsk cemetery.
+Forty-eight of those who died in the camp were buried at the Starobilsk cemetery.
 In 1994, their bodies were moved to the Polish War Quarter built by the Council for the Protection of Struggle and Martyrdom Sites at the Chmyrivka cemetery.
 A plaque on the outside wall of the convent states that more than 4,000 Polish prisoners of war were confined inside the convent and ultimately executed in 1940.
-The Starobilsk prisoners were executed at the District Directorate of the NKVD in Kharkov and later buried in the forest in Pyatykhatky.
+The Starobilsk prisoners were executed at the District Directorate of the NKVD in Kharkiv and later buried in the forest in Pyatykhatky.
 These executions, together with executions of Polish officers held in POW camps at Kozelsk, Ostashkov, and some smaller camps, became known as the Katyn massacre.

 The German Wehrmacht entered Starobilsk in late 1942, and evacuated nine months later, destroying much of the city but neglecting to dynamite the milk factory.
 The Germans operated a Nazi prison in the city.
 The town was rebuilt around this factory, which in turn helped the region recover after the war.